What Percent Of Customers Leave Reviews

 Use A Multi-Channel Request Strategy

-• Email: core channel for post-purchase requests.
+• Email: Core channel for post-purchase requests.

-• SMS: higher open rates—use sparingly and with consent.
+• SMS: Higher open rates—use sparingly and with consent.

 Convert NPS & Feedback Into Reviews

-• Trigger a review request only for customers who score high on satisfaction.
+Trigger review requests only for customers who score high on satisfaction.
+For negative responses, route to support to resolve issues privately.

 Use Social Proof To Drive More Reviews